mixmastamyk/console/docs/readme.rst

     ⏵ pytest -s

-The Makefile at github has more details on such topics.
+The Makefile in the repo at github has more details on such topics.

 Contributions
 ------------------

-Could use some help on Windows and MacOS as my daily driver is a 🐧 Tux racer.
+Could use some help testing on Windows and MacOS as my daily driver is a 🐧 Tux racer.
+Can you help?

 Legalese